Tottenham not far behind last season levels - Pochettino

 Jan Vertonghen, Eric Dier and Juan Foyth are the north London side's only options for central defence when they host Stoke City next weekend after fellow centre-back Davinson Sanchez was sent off in last Saturday's 1-1 draw with Watford.

-Defender Toby Alderweireld also said that he had no fixed return date from a hamstring injury sustained in last month's home Champions League win over Borussia Dortmund as he awaits a scan in two weeks' time to assess the damage.
+Defender Toby Alderweireld also said that he had no fixed return date from a hamstring injury sustained in last month's home Champions League win over Real Madrid as he awaits a scan in two weeks' time to assess the damage.

 "I have a serious muscle tear.
 There's a big chance of recurrence," Alderweireld told Belgian media.